 Day 3: Queretaro to Villahermosa, avoiding Mexico City!

 That was really too much for a single day, but it felt great to have covered so much distance.
 Villahermosa was just two hours from Palenque!
-The town of Villahermosa was nothing special, but there were plenty of hotels to choose from, so we found ourselves a moderately-priced room, had a quick dinner, and went straight to bed.
+The town of Villahermosa most certainly has its charms, but we arrived there too late and too tired to appreciate any of that.
+What mattered most to us was the fact that there were plenty of hotels to choose from.
+We found ourselves a moderately-priced room, had a quick dinner at a nearby restaurant, and went straight to bed.

 The slide show below features additional photos taken on the road in Mexico by my inestimable shotgun rider, Michael Fritz.
 Click any image to expand them to full screen: